-We would like to thank the ECDC national focal point for preparedness and response in Iceland, and also the ECDC colleagues who contributed to this work.
+We would like to thank the ECDC national focal point for preparedness and response in Iceland, all those who participated in the study and also the ECDC colleagues who contributed to this work.
 We are very grateful for their help and support.